HIV trial in Libya: Valya Chervenyashka

 She is from Byala Slatina.
 She was recruited by Expomed company.
 Her husband, Emil Uzunov, in a 2003 interview with Bulgarian National Radio (BNR) said that the defense lawyer Bizanti was one of the torturers who beat the six medics during the initial interrogations.
 Chervenyashka had to correct the story.
 "I suppose my husband was too nervous and over-reacted," she said.

 Her daughter Antoaneta Uzunova has commented on the case.
 "It's been terrible...The charges were absurd then, they remain absurd now," she said in 2005.
 "When I heard them being described as CIA agents...I knew what would happen," said Uzunova, 28.
 "Then we found out our loved ones had been tortured in a most cruel way.
 It's a nightmare."

 At another time, she said "Nurses from little towns in Bulgaria acting as agents of Mossad?
 It all sounds funny and absurd until you realize your mother could die for it."

 She is seeking to reappoint Vladimir Sheitanov as a replacement for defense attorneys Yalnyzov and Byzanti after the 2006 death sentence.

-In 2009, Cherveniashka co-wrote with the Bulgarian screenwriter Nikolay Yordanov а biographical book about her years in Libya.
+In 2009, Cherveniashka co-wrote with the Bulgarian screenwriter Nikolay Yordanov a biographical book about her years in Libya.
 The book, titled Notes from Hell, was published in Bulgaria on 20 November 2009 and in South Africa in February 2010.
 It was published again as e-book in 2014 in Bulgarian and English and then in French as "Notes De L’enfer: Une historie vraie" in 2007.
-On November 2018, the English edition was recorded as audiobook, recorded by British actress Nano Nagle.
+In November 2018, the English edition was recorded as audiobook, recorded by British actress Nano Nagle.